dialog-semiconductor/BLE_SDK6_examples/ble_burst_adv/Readme.md

 1. Build and download the example using the Keil IDE.
 2. Run the example using the Keil debugger.
-3. Observe busrts of advertising events using of the following:
+3. Observe bursts of advertising events using of the following:
-        * Montor UART debug output.
+        * Monitor UART debug output.
         * Monitor current consumption using the Power Profiler found within the SmartSnippets Toolbox.
-        * Montior transmitted advertising events using an Smart Phone App such as LightBlue.
+        * Monitor transmitted advertising events using a Smart Phone App such as LightBlue.

 ## Known Limitations